baggage/app/README.md

 __GET /stats/{id}__

 Retrieve subscription statistics.
-This does not send an email, the stats are return as JSON.
+This does not send an email.

     curl -is 'https://api.baggage.io/stats/{id}?token={token}'